open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

 > Broadly, you can think of Issues as the *ZA* forums.
 >
 > [**Pull Requests**](https://github.com/wScottSh/zelda-archaeology/pulls) are where we keep all new written content for publishing.
-> The first step when working on something new is to make a new branch and open a 'Draft Pull Request'.
+> The first step when working on something new is to Fork the *ZA* repo and open a 'Draft Pull Request'.
 > This makes reviewing and collaborating so much easier.

 For everyone else - that is, you're new to using GitHub - a brief explanation is in order.